SUSE/cap-terraform/aks/README.md

     -----END CERTIFICATE-----
 ```

+3. Make appropriate substituions in the `le-prod-cert-issuer.yaml.template` and rename it to `le-prod-cert-issuer.yaml`.

-3. `terraform init`
+4. `terraform init`

-4. `terraform plan -out <PLAN-path>`
+5. `terraform plan -out <PLAN-path>`

-5. `terraform apply plan <PLAN-path>`
+6. `terraform apply plan <PLAN-path>`

-6. A kubeconfig named `aksk8scfg` is generated in the same directory TF is run from.
+7. A kubeconfig named `aksk8scfg` is generated in the same directory TF is run from.
 Set your `KUBECONFIG` env var to point to this file.

-7. The `helm install`s should have been triggered as part of step 5.
+8. The `helm install`s should have been triggered as part of step 5.
 Check the pods in UAA and SCF namespace to make sure they all come up and are ready.